ArcaneMage/javalaboratories-java-extensions/README.md

 Use the `CryptographyFactory` class to gain access to both symmetric and asymmetric cryptography objects.
 It provides a simple abstraction over the `Java Cryptography Extension (JCE)`.
 Also, an abstraction of the `KeyStore` class has been introduced to simplify `PublicKey` and `SecretKey` usage with the cryptography objects.
-Here are a couple of decryption examples that use symmetric keys -- it is assumed the encrypted data was encrypted with the same key:
+Here are a couple of decryption examples that use symmetric keys.
+Note: it is assumed that encrypted data in the examples was encrypted with the same key:
 ```
         // Decrypt with a SecretKey sourced from a KeyStore.
 Note: the encrypted data must've been encrypted with the
         // same key.